rdnvndr/aurpkg/telegram-desktop-patches-master/README.md

 ## Installation

+Building requires ⪝48 GB of RAM.
+Use zram, if you are lacking.

 ### Arch Linux

 ```sh
 makepkg -si
 ```

-Or if you want to regenerate PKGBUILD for current patches in the directory:
+Or if you want to regenerate `PKGBUILD` for current patches in the directory (don't use spaces in patch filenames):

 ``` sh
 make